rodrigobivarazevedo/recommender/README.md

    uvicorn main:app --reload --host 0.0.0.0 --port 8000
    ```

-2. **Open your browser** and navigate to:
+3. **Open your browser** and navigate to:
    ```
    http://localhost:8000
    ```

-3. **Get recommendations**:
+4. **Get recommendations**:
    - Go to the "Get Recommendations" page
+   - Choose one of the three recommendation modes:

+     **1. Find Similar Episodes**
+     - Enter the title of a podcast episode you enjoy
+     - Select the number of recommendations (3, 5, or 10)
+     - Click "Find Similar Episodes" to see AI-generated suggestions based on content and metadata similarity

+     **2. Random Playlist**
+     - Select the number of episodes for your playlist (3, 5, or 10)
+     - Click "Generate Random Playlist" to discover a handpicked set of similar episodes starting from a random show

+     **3. Health Goals & Concerns**
-   - Enter a podcast title or topic you're interested in
+     - Describe your health goal, concern, or a topic you're interested in (e.g., "improve sleep quality", "nutrition for weight loss")
+     - Optionally, set a maximum episode duration
-   - Choose the number of recommendations (3, 5, or 10)
+     - Select the number of recommendations (3, 5, or 10)
-   - Click "Get Recommendations" to see AI-generated suggestions
+     - Click "Find Health-Focused Episodes" to get personalized suggestions based on your input

 ## How It Works

+### Three Recommendation Modes

+1. **Find Similar Episodes (Episode-based)**
+   - Enter a podcast episode title you like
+   - The system finds and recommends episodes most similar to your chosen episode, using a combination of transcript and metadata embeddings

+2. **Random Playlist**
+   - The system randomly selects a starting episode and builds a playlist of similar episodes
+   - Great for discovering new content when you don’t have a specific topic or episode in mind

+3. **Health Goals & Concerns (Content-based)**
+   - Describe your health goal, concern, or a topic you’re interested in
+   - The system analyzes your input and recommends episodes whose content best matches your interests, using advanced semantic search on episode transcripts

 ### Embedding-Based Recommendation System
 The system uses two types of pre-computed embeddings: